Guidelines for Sophomore Faculty Advising

 We also encourage sophomores to discuss and analyze their academic programs as a whole with their sophomore adviser in order to ensure that their education has shape and coherence.
 We remind students that, toward the end of the sophomore year, they will be asked to choose a faculty member — perhaps their sophomore adviser — with whom to compile a tentative program of study for their junior and senior years, including courses both inside and outside the major.

 How can you become the best possible sophomore adviser?
-We encourage you to explore the links and sections below; to stay abreast of developments in your department and across campus; to familiarize yourself with the location of non-departmental resources (for jobs, internships, and study abroad, for example), so you’ll know where to refer your advisees for information outside your area of expertise; to peruse the Sophomore Website (especially the “For Advisers” section); to read the occasional emails from the Director of Academic Advising and Special Programs; and to consider sophomore advising an important part of your broader commitment to teaching and learning.
+We encourage you to explore the links and sections below; to stay abreast of developments in your department and across campus; to familiarize yourself with the location of non-departmental resources (for jobs, internships, and study abroad, for example), so you’ll know where to refer your advisees for information outside your area of expertise; to peruse the Advising Resources for Freshmen and Sophomores Website (especially the “For Advisers” section); to read the occasional emails from the Director of Academic Advising and Special Programs; and to consider sophomore advising an important part of your broader commitment to teaching and learning.

 In addition, you will find several sections below to help you with sophomore advising.

 Please send any comments or questions to Risa Sodi, Assistant Dean of Academic Affairs and Director of Academic Advising and Special Programs, or call her at 432-8427.